 - Talk to the financial aid office.
 You should inquire with your school’s financial aid office to learn whether you must fill out supplementary forms besides the FAFSA and/or the CSS Profile.
 Institutional aid opportunities may have specialized requirements, such as writing an essay or undergoing an interview.
 Some may only be open to transfer students or upperclassmen.

 - Know deadlines and requirements.
 The financial aid deadlines put out by a school may not be the same as the deadline to file the FAFSA or apply for admission.
 Be sure you pay attention to deadlines so that you can be eligible for the most aid possible.

 What do I do after I fill out my application?

-Often students are evaluated for both merit- and need-based aid at the time of application.
+After you fill out and submit your applications to your prospective schools, you begin the waiting game.
+Often students are evaluated for both merit- and need-based aid at the same time.
 If you are accepted to a certain school, you may learn about your financial aid package with your acceptance letter.
 Not only do you get to open mail that says you’ve gotten into a college or university, but you may also be immediately notified that you’ve received a scholarship or a grant.
 Getting mail has never been more exciting!